DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   - offer users the possibility to use the *documents' organization functionality* for the *first travel* completely *free of charge*;
   - *unlock* the *documents' organization functionality* for another travel *every 10 other people* that *join* the platform using a referral link/code connected to the user's personal account.

-  The platform also provides a premium plan for travel lovers, which includes document organization functionalities and an ad-free experience.
-Free users, who we plan to be the vast majority of end users, will be financed by a portion of the revenue of the advertisements.
+  The platform also provides *two possible travel-based premium packets* for travel lovers, which *includes* *document organization* functionalities and an *ad-free* experience: the *first plan* allows the use of the mentioned benefits for a *travel not longer than one week* in exchange of *$dollar$1,99*, while the *second one* allows to retain the benefits for a *travel longer than a week* at the cost of *$dollar$3.49*. *Free users*, who we plan to be the vast majority of end users, will be *financed* by a portion of the revenue of the *advertisements*.

   = Market size, trends and competition